Five years ago, few investors sought the best artificial intelligence stocks to buy. Today, however, the story is different!

 As more and more companies are now claiming they use AI technology, it is a bit tricky for investors to identify firms that have material revenue increase from AI and choose where to invest.
-So in this post, we list the top ten artificial intelligence stocks to buy this year.
+So in this post, we list the top ten artificial intelligence stocks to buy in 2021.

 1. Tencent (TCEHY)